 Housing

 The Upper Westside project represents a balanced, forward-thinking vision for Sacramento’s future.
 It would help meet our region’s urgent housing needs, while enhancing economic opportunities.
-It includes an agricultural buffer area to allow small- to mid-scale farming and addresses conservation efforts.
+It also includes an agricultural buffer area to allow small- to mid-scale farming and addresses conservation efforts.

 The Upper Westside plan area would include: